 Economic means

-In this case, it will be necessary to demonstrate that the applicant has sufficient funds or economic means to maintain the applicant once he/she enters Spain; and that the applicant does not have sufficient means to live without the economic aid of the foreigner in Spain.
+In this case, it will be necessary to demonstrate that you have sufficient funds or economic means to support the relative once he/she enters Spain; and that the relative does not have sufficient means to live without your economic aid.

 How can you demonstrate that?

-First of all, let’s analyze the situation of the main applicant (foreigner in Spain).
-He must ensure that the economic means accredited to the Immigration Office are stable over time.
-That is, demonstrating that he will have this source of income, at least, during the following year after the application process.
+First of all, let’s analyze your situation.
+You must ensure that the economic means accredited to the Immigration Office are stable over time.
+That is, demonstrating that you will have this source of income, at least, during the following year after the application process.

 • The employment history report, which is granted by the Social Security